 409 East Superior Street | Architect: None | Built: 1857 | Lost: 1936

 The building was a small one-story frame structure with a false second-level façade.
 By the early 1930s, the building had been moved to the alley behind its original location; it was described as “ramshackle and dilapidated” and considered a fire hazard.
 Duluth historians attempted to save the building, proposing it be moved to Leif Erikson Park as a civic monument.
 That effort failed, and it went down in 1936.
-The Amendola building now stands on the site until 2019, when it was demolished to make room for a new Essentia Health medical center.
+The Amendola building stood on the site until 2019, when it was demolished to make room for a new Essentia Health medical center.